Writer Scobie accused of ‘stunt to sell books’ over naming of race row royals

 Author Omid Scobie has been accused of being behind a “stunt to sell books” during a television interview where he claimed never to have named the two race row royals in his expose.

-Copies of Mr Scobie’s book were pulled from the shelves in the Netherlands on publication day on Tuesday after two members of the royal family alleged to have raised “concerns” about the skin colour of the Duke and Duchess of Sussex’s son were named in it.
+Copies of Mr Scobie’s book were pulled from the shelves in the Netherlands on publication day on Tuesday, when they were found to have named two members of the royal family alleged to have raised “concerns” about the skin colour of the Duke and Duchess of Sussex’s son.

 Broadcaster Piers Morgan took the decision to name the pair on his TalkTV show on Wednesday night, saying the British public had a right to know as Dutch readers were aware of their identities.